 So when someone suggested I try Depop, I figured I would give it a try.
 I was also told to try out Mercari but I just didn’t like the feel and flow of it.
-So here are a few basic tips based on what I have learnt over the past couple of months…
+So here are a few basic tips based on what I have learnt since I joined…

 Treat your profile like an actual shop

 I also post a monthly calendar sharing items that will be coming soon along with further detail on my policies.
 I’ve also added details of my blog and Instagram so people can check me out and know that I’m 100% a real person…

-It’s identical to the one they sell on the Depop Supplies page.
+It’s identical to the one they used to sell on the Depop Supplies page.
 It’s perfect to help you take great product shots especially in low light conditions (i.e indoors).